 For the development of AI, governments, academia and private companies should work together to invest in skills, technology and ethical framework.

 Says Carl Herberger, Vice President of Security Solutions @Radware

 “We are already facing a barrage of bad bots fighting good bots.
 Anyone responsible for network or application security in an organization will be seeing how automated cyber attacks have become – the black market for off the shelf attacks are starting to mature.
 Keeping up to date with the threats is harder for researchers and as the human brain simply can’t process information quickly enough to beat the bots so our only hope is to turn to AI.

 The application of AI is an unknown so how does a country prepare for that scenario?
 How do you plan for the unthinkable?
-What would happen if AI was used to jam communication links, plunge cities into darkness, set oil rigs alight, destroy emergency services?
+What would happen if AI was used to jam communication links, plunging cities into darkness, set oil rigs alight, destroy emergency services?

-That’s why we should all take note of the warning and ensure that governments, academia and private companies work together to invest in skills, technology and ethical frameworks.
+That’s why we should all take note of the warning and ensure that governments, academia, and private companies work together to invest in skills, technology and ethical frameworks.
 If we don’t then we can’t ensure that the development of AI stays firmly in the domain of doing good.
 And if we fail in that then we fail mankind.”

-Artificial Intelligence being the most discussed technological aspect has equally been vague in terms of its appropriate uses and limitations.
+Artificial Intelligence is the most discussed technological aspect has equally been vague in terms of its appropriate uses and limitations.
 Although the technology is at its ever reached high extreme but still it needs a couple of years for perfect accommodation into the society.

 However, I hope that these expert opinions would have solved the tangled aspects of artificial intelligence to a greater extent.